Maryam189/CodingBot/README.md

-# HuffMan Coding
+# Huffman Coding Project for Parsing file using Huffman Tree

+## Overview
+This project focuses on designing and implementing a Huffman Coding system for efficient data compression and decompression.
+Utilizing advanced algorithms and data structures, this system optimizes file storage by effectively parsing files and representing them in compressed formats.

+## Features

+### File Reading
-File Reading: Firstly, I have called the ReadMe() function in which I read the data from text file “character by character” and stored them in a string and return that string to main function.
-In this step, I also checked Validity of Characters.
+- **ReadMe Function**: Reads data from a text file "character by character," storing them in a string that is returned to the main function.
+This step includes the validation of characters to ensure they are valid ASCII values.

-Validation of ASCII Values: I have included the validation checks while reading the file.
-If there is some character read by file that is not ASCII value, it will display ERROR message and end the program.
+- **Error Handling**: Implements validation checks while reading the file.
+If a non-ASCII character is detected, the program displays an ERROR message and terminates.

+### Frequency Finder
-Finding Frequencies: Then I found the frequencies of each character in the string and created two more character arrays i.e., one for number of distinct characters and other for their frequencies.
+- **Character Frequency Calculation**: Calculates the frequency of each character in the string and stores this data in two arrays—one for the distinct characters and another for their corresponding frequencies.

-IMPRESSIVE Menu: I have created an impressive Menu for User in which he/she select whether he/she want to implement Huffman Tree or Optimized Huffman Tree.
+### User Interface
+- **Interactive Menu**: Provides an impressive user menu allowing the choice between standard Huffman Tree and Optimized Huffman Tree implementations.

+## Tech Stack
+- **C++**: Utilized for the core programming.
+- **Object-Oriented Programming**: Facilitates better data management and more modular code.
+- **Data Structures**: Employs advanced data structures for efficient data handling and manipulation.
+- **Tree Structures**: Uses trees for the logical representation of Huffman coding.

+## Usage
+To run this project:
+1. Clone the repository to your local machine.
+2. Ensure your compiler supports C++.
+3. Compile the source files using a C++ compiler like `g++`.
+4. Run the compiled executable.

+## Contribution
+Contributions to this project are welcome!
+Please fork the repository, make your changes, and submit a pull request with a detailed description of your improvements or fixes.

+## License
+This project is open source and available under standard MIT license.